sourcecred/docs/docs/beta/setup-guide.md

 ---
-title: ⚙️ How to Set Up SourceCred
+title: 1️⃣ Before You Start
 description:
   A guide for turning on a SourceCred instance to track Cred in your project or community.